mxsasha/lessobviouschecklist/README.md

 - Consider using a specialised ticket sales service.
 Organisers in the Python and Django community have had good experiences with [EventBrite](https://www.eventbrite.com/), [DoAttend](http://doattend.com/), [Paydro](http://paydro.net/) and [Tito](http://ti.to).
 You can ask whether they'd be willing to sponsor by waiving some of their fees.
 - Consider having staggered ticket pricing.
 Give a discount for early bird sales and charge a premium the closer the tickets are bought to the event dates.
 This can result in more sales early on, giving you a better picture of attendance.
 - Consider having a limited number of tickets available at the spot, possibly at a significant premium.
 This incentivises normal ticket sales, but still allows for people who couldn't plan ahead dues to other life events.
+- Do not ask people to bring an government ID that matches their ticket.
+Some people, including many trans people, are unable to obtain a government ID in their correct name.
+Even if you are more flexible in practice, having this as a general policy is trans-exclusionary.
+If you'd like more security at your registration desk, offer the choice of bringing either a government ID with name matching ticket, or showing a print/screenshot of the ticket.
+Be clear that people can choose either option.

 ## Team